Mike Kumpf’s Secret To Building Apps He Wouldn’t Otherwise Be Able To Build

-In today’s installment of our rapid developer profile series, we’re featuring Mike Kumpf, a Mendix MVP and principal at software consulting firm Brook Trout Partners, LLC.
+In today’s maker profile, we’re featuring Mike Kumpf, a Mendix MVP and principal at software consulting firm Brook Trout Partners, LLC.
 Hear how he likes to use Mendix to build prototype solutions quickly and help clients solve complex business problems.

 I’ve been in the technology business for about 30 years now.
 I began working with global 2,000 organizations like Procter & Gamble and Maybelline Cosmetics in a staff role.
 Since then, I’ve moved into the consulting arena, where I’ve worked for a broad range of customers.
 The focus has always been in helping businesses use technology to achieve what they want to achieve.

 I’m not a hard-core developer.
 I have an engineering degree.
 I’ve never been in a role where I’ve spent three-quarters of my time coding, but I am adept at cracking things open and figuring out how to make things work.
 When I bump up against a problem the program can’t handle, I need to be creative.

 How were you introduced to Mendix?
 What was your initial reaction?